 Deputy City Manager - City of Rancho Cucamonga

 Amy Chang has been a financial professional for the past 20 years in the private, non-profit, and local government sectors.
-Currently, she is serving as the Administrative Officer for the City of Ontario’s General Services Department.
+Currently, she is serving as the Director of Finance and Administration for the San Elijo Joint Powers Authority.
 Amy believes in embracing each person as an individual and empowering them to impact the world in their own way.
 She has a passion to coach and mentor her team to integrate their life’s purpose in their work.
 Through the Leadership Mastermind Executive Coaching Program with Dr. Michelle Pizer, she has learned about Daniel Goleman’s emotional intelligence model, and has been instilling and practicing this skill set to strengthen herself and her team.
 Amy holds a master’s degree in Information Systems Auditing from Cal Poly Pomona and a bachelor’s degree in Accounting from Cal State Fullerton.

 Antonia has 18 years of experience working for local government.
 Currently she is the Assistant to the City Manager for the City of Huntington Beach where she oversees a variety of administrative programs including leading the City’s Citizen Academy, Intergovernmental Relations, and all environmental and sustainability related programs.
 Ms. Graham also leads regional efforts and leads the award winning Orange County Recycling Market Development Zone, which is an economic development program aimed at creating an innovative circular economy.